tmackenzie/roman/README.md

 Decimal and Roman Numeral Converter

-This converts modern roman numerals to decimals and decimals to modern roman numerals.
+This converts modern roman numerals to integers and integers to modern roman numerals.

 This does not make use of the overbar or pipe symbol to indicate